gongahkia/lit-hackathon-2025/doc/PROJECT_TODO_LIST.md

 ## 🎯 **Executive Summary**

-The MinLaw 2 platform is a **parliamentary data platform** for fast, verifiable access to government communications with timeline views, cross-verification, and source-attributed answers.
+The Pofact platform is a **parliamentary data platform** for fast, verifiable access to government communications with timeline views, cross-verification, and source-attributed answers.
 The project has achieved a **solid frontend MVP** with comprehensive UI components and mock data, but requires significant backend development to become fully functional.

 ### **Key Achievements** ✅
 - **Complete Frontend UI** - All major components implemented